 Atlantic Herring (Clupea harengus): Atlantic herring is a pelagic schooling species found at various depths depending on life stage, season, and geographic location.
 EFH for juveniles include intertidal and sub-tidal pelagic habitats; young juveniles can tolerate low salinities, but older juveniles avoid brackish water.
-EFH for adult Atlantic herring includes the seawater-salinity zone of the Chesapeake Bay (New England Fishery Management Council, 2017).
+EFH for adult Atlantic herring includes the seawater-salinity zone of the Chesapeake Bay (New

+England Fishery Management Council, 2017).
 The Proposed Action would occur entirely within the mixing-salinity zone of College Creek, which has a lower salinity than typical juvenile and adult Atlantic herring habitat.
-Therefore, this species is not likely to be affected and is not discussed further.
+Therefore, this species would not be affected, and it is not discussed further in the EA (NAVFAC, 2021).

 Red Hake (Urophycis chuss): Juvenile and adult seasonal visitors in the Chesapeake Bay are common during the late winter and spring months.
 The species occurs in the deeper channels of the bay mainstem as well as the deep channels of Hampton Roads Harbor and occasionally in the upper bay extending as far north as the Patuxent River, which is approximately 45 miles south of the Severn River.
 Red hake eggs and larvae are found in pelagic habitats but are unlikely to be found within Chesapeake Bay estuaries and embayments.
 Adult red hake EFH includes the seawater-salinity zone of the Chesapeake Bay (New England Fishery Management Council, 2017).
 The Proposed Action is entirely within the mixing-salinity zone of College Creek, which has a lower salinity than typical juvenile and adult red hake habitat.
-Therefore, this species is not likely to be affected and is not discussed further.
+Therefore, this species is not likely to be affected and is not discussed further in the EA (NAVFAC, 2021).

 Windowpane Flounder (Scopthalmus aquosus): EFH for juvenile and adult windowpane flounder includes bottom habitats with a substrate of mud and fine-grained sand, water temperatures below 77 degrees Fahrenheit, and salinities between 5.5 and 36 ppt (mixing- and high-salinity zones) within the Chesapeake Bay (New England Fishery Management Council, 2017).
+Windowpane flounder is a yearround resident of the Chesapeake Bay and could inhabit College Creek.
+However, its abundance would likely be low and restricted because it is only occasionally found in the upper Chesapeake Bay.
+This species may be present and, therefore, affected by the Proposed Action; it is evaluated further in the EA (NAVFAC, 2021).

 Winter Skate (Leucoraja ocellata): EFH for adult winter skate includes sub-tidal benthic habitats in coastal waters from the shoreline to a maximum depth of approximately 260 feet, including the high-salinity zones of the Chesapeake Bay.
 EFH occurs on sand and gravel substrates, but this species is also found on mud (New England Fishery Management Council, 2017).
 The Proposed Action is entirely within the mixing-salinity zone of College Creek, which has a lower salinity than typical adult winter skate habitat.
-Therefore, this species is not likely to be affected and is not discussed further.
+Therefore, this species would not be affected, and it is not discussed further in the EA (NAVFAC, 2021).

 Clearnose Skate (Raja eglanteria): EFH for adult clearnose skate includes sub-tidal benthic habitats in coastal waters from the shoreline to approximately 130 feet, including the high-salinity zones of the Chesapeake Bay.
 EFH occurs primarily on mud and sand but also gravelly and rocky bottom (New England Fishery Management Council, 2017).
 The Proposed Action is entirely within the mixing-salinity zone of College Creek, which has a lower salinity than typical juvenile and adult clearnose skate habitat.
-Therefore, this species is not likely to be affected and is not discussed further.
+Therefore, this species would not be affected, and it is not discussed further in the EA (NAVFAC, 2021).